mist64/cbmbus_doc/3 Commodore DOS.md

 While sequential files only allow sequential access to the file's data, and relative files restrict seeking within the file in record-size steps, the "Random Access File" API calls are meant to give the user a way to build files with arbitrary access patterns.

 `B-R` and `B-W` are block read/write commands like `U1`/`U2`, but they assume a certain data format of the blocks: The first byte is the block's buffer pointer.
 Before writing a block to disk, the current buffer pointer will be put into its first byte, signaling how many valid bytes are contained in the block.
-When reading, it marks the end of the buffer that cannot be read past[^8].
+When reading, it marks the end of the buffer that cannot be read past[^8] (an `EOI` condition will be signaled).
 When reading with `B-R`, the buffer pointer is set to 1, so that the first byte of the payload will be read first.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|